The Advising Center wants to help you make informed decisions as you progress toward graduation. ThM students often ask

 5. How do I register for or start my internship?

 The Ministry Formation Internship department walks students through the process here.
 Please contact the Ministry Formation Internship department directly with any questions you have, as they will be best equipped to help you.

 6. Should I write a RS102 paper or a Thesis?

-The Advising Center developed a resource on “Ten Things to Know about RS102 and Thesis” to help identify the differences between them and which may be a better fit for you.
+The Advising Center developed a resource on “Nine Things to Know about RS102 and Thesis” to help identify the differences between them and which may be a better fit for you.
 Please contact your academic advisor or the faculty advisor for your emphasis if you have further questions.

 7. Graduation Information: